gregkronberg/Kronberg2020BrainStim/readme.txt

 -Package Description

-	-DCS-LTP package for running simulations of detailed biophysical neurons with the NEURON simulation environment as a python module.
+	-NIBSplasticity package for running simulations of detailed biophysical neurons with the NEURON simulation environment as a python module.
 The package is intended for simulating synaptic inputs onto pyramidal neurons during application of extracellular electric fields

 	-requires NEURON version 7 with python2